-With the above in mind, first year students are introduced to a generalist practice foundation and workloads should incorporate a broad range of social work roles and modalities.
-Typically this should involve some direct micro level work with clients (inperson contact) and some work with larger clients systems either in the form of group work or community work and/or program planning/administrative tasks.
+With the above in mind, first year students are introduced to generalist practice and workloads should incorporate a broad range of social work roles and modalities.
+Typically this should involve some direct micro level work with clients (in-person contact) and some work with larger clients systems either in the form of group work or community work and/or program planning/administrative tasks.

 All second year students are in the advanced generalist specialized area of practice therefore they are introduced to theoretical frameworks of both micro and macro level interventions.
-Students may focus or specialize in a specific area of practice and are expected to have the opportunity to experience an advanced level of roles and functions of social work practice and be able to demonstrate the advanced social work competencies.
+Students specialize in a specific area of practice (see Assignment of Students to Field Placement) and are expected to have the opportunity to experience an advanced level of roles and functions of social work practice and be able to demonstrate the advanced social work competencies.
 The amount and balance will depend upon agency capability and student learning needs.
 The goal for the advanced year student in their field placement is to be provided practice experiences that are multi-layered and complex and will augment and extend social work knowledge, values, and skills to engage, assess, intervene and evaluate within the advanced generalist specialized area of practice.
 Student assignments must provide in-person contact with clients and constituencies.